Konstantin-G/JobStack_Lite/README.md

 It’s a JavaFX software which uses Apache Derby SQL database for storing jobs positions, Jsoup library for parsing web page and many other Java libraries.

-Can pass only next webs:
+Can pars only next webs:
   1. Czech Republic
       * PRACE.CZ
       * JOBDNES.CZ